skills/idea-to-app-with-spark/.github/steps/1-step.md

 Rather than describe some theories of good communication, let's focus on our fun creative flow, and just get started with an example.

-> 🧪 **Pro tip:** Use another AI chat tool, like Copilot on GitHub.com, to brainstorm ideas for your app and clarify vague requirements.

 To learn more about Spark's capabilities and billing, check out the [GitHub Spark documentation](https://github.com/features/spark)

+> [!TIP]
+> You can use another AI chat tool, like Copilot on GitHub.com, to brainstorm ideas for your app and combine them into a clear plan for Spark to implement.

 ### ⌨️ Activity: Explore Spark and Create Your First App